corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 ## 0.3+ to 1.0

-CENM 1.0 introduces an overhauled Signing Service, official PostgreSQL support and re-worked config files for Identity Manager (formerly Doorman) and Network Map services.
+CENM 1.0 introduces an overhauled Signing Service, official PostgreSQL support and re-worked config files for Identity Manager (formerly Doorman) and Network Map Services.

 * **Identity Manager**The Doorman is now known as the Identity Manager.
 To upgrade, replace the Doorman JAR with the Identity